YubiYubi719/VDA_SummerTraning2024/README.md

 ## What You Should Do

 Please finish your code inside the file Q1.cpp.
 After finishing, you can use following command to check your answer.
+We provide some functions inside *func.h*, please use *parser* function to read file and use *print* function to output the answer.

 ## Execution